 Council exists to provide services to its community.
-Some of these services are provided by infrastructure assets.
+Some of these services are provided through the provision of infrastructure assets.
 Council has acquired infrastructure assets by purchase, by contract, construction by council staff and by donation of assets constructed by developers and others to meet increased levels of service.